Saltimbocca alla Romana Recipe

 100 g butter

-First, tenderize the veal slices (or ask your butcher to do it) by placing them between sheets of baking paper and hitting them a few times with a meat hammer or rolling pin.
+First, tenderize the veal slices (or ask your butcher to do it) by hitting them a few times with a meat hammer or rolling pin.

-Next lay a slice of prosciutto on each piece of veal, top with two fresh sage leaves and secure with toothpicks.
-Coat each slice with flour on both sides.
+Next lay a slice of prosciutto on each piece of veal, top with a fresh sage leaf, and secure with a toothpick.

 Serve immediately and let them ‘jump in your mouth’ while hot!

-For more information about what and where to eat in Rome take a look at the Local Aromas foodie blog which is full of recommendations, tips, and recipes.
-Come and join us in the Local Aromas kitchen at one of our cooking classes to learn first-hand how to prepare delicious Italian dishes with a local Roman chef!
+Come to the Local Aromas kitchen in Rome and join us at one of our cooking classes to learn first-hand how to prepare delicious Italian dishes with a local Roman chef!